$U_q(sl(2))-$quantum invariants unified via intersections of embedded Lagrangians: Introduction

-\end{definition} {\bf Configuration spaces} For $n,m,k \in \N$, we denote by $C_{n,m}$ the unordered configuration space of $m$ points in the $n$-punctured disc.
-Then, we define $\tilde{C}^{-k}_{n,m}$ to be a $\Z \oplus \Z$ covering of $C_{n,m}$, corresponding to a local system $\phi^{-k}$.
-Roughly speaking, this local system counts the winding number around the first $n-k$ punctures by the variable $x$ and around the last $k$ punctures the variable $x^{-1}$.
-In our construction, we will use the following tools: \begin{enumerate} \item sequence of Lawrence representations $H^{-k}_{n,m}$ which are $\Z[x^{\pm 1},d^{\pm 1}]$-modules and carry a $B_n-$action (defined from the Borel-Moore homology of $\tilde{C}^{-k}_{n,m}$ ) \item sequence of dual Lawrence representations $H^{\partial}_{n,m}$ ( definition \ref{D:4} )\\ (defined using the homology relative to the boundary of the same covering) \item a graded intersection pairing:
+For $n,m,k,l \in \N$, we denote by $C_{n+l,m}$ the unordered configuration space of $m$ points in the $(n+l)$-punctured disc.
+Then, we define $\tilde{C}^{-k,l}_{n+l,m}$ to be a $\Z \oplus \Z$ covering of $C_{n+l,m}$, associated to a local system $\phi^{-k,l}$.
+Roughly speaking, this local system counts the winding number around the first $n-k$ punctures by the variable $x$ and the winding around the last $k$ punctures by its inverse $x^{-1}$ and it is trivial around the remaining $l$ punctures.
+In our construction, we will use the following tools: \begin{enumerate} \item sequence of versions of Lawrence representations $H^{-k,l}_{n,m}$ which are $\Z[x^{\pm 1},d^{\pm 1}]$-modules and carry a $B_n-$action (defined from the Borel-Moore homology of $\tilde{C}^{-k,l}_{n+l,m}$) \item sequence of dual Lawrence representations $H^{-k,l,\partial}_{n,m}$ (definition \ref{D:4})\\ (defined using the homology relative to the boundary of the same covering) \item a graded intersection pairing:

 \end{enumerate}